 Is Loctite Superglue flammable?

-Loctite Superglue is heat resistant once cured, however applying heat will weaken the bond, and too much heat will cause the glue to give off fumes which are not only flammable, but harmful to breathe in.
+Loctite Superglue is heat resistant once cured, however applying heat will weaken the bond, and too much heat will cause the glue to give off fumes that are not only flammable but harmful to breathe in.